Skip to content

 Transfer

-1. The Other Party is not permitted to transfer rights and obligations arising from the Agreement to third parties without obtaining Digitalique's written consent.
+1. The Counterparty is not permitted to transfer any rights and obligations arising from the Agreement to third parties without having obtained prior written consent from Digitalique.

 2. Digitalique is entitled to attach conditions to this consent.